 - Pickups can sound brassy at some settings

-A solid-body guitar is just what you need to bring to church or when recording worship songs.
-The Fender American Original 60s Stratocaster has a solid-body made of Alder.
+A semi-hollow body guitar is just what you need to bring to church or when recording worship songs.
+The Fender American Original 60s Stratocaster has a semi-hollow body made of Ash.
 This means you’ll get a clear and full-bodied tone associated with beefy mids and nice lows.

-It features three Pure Vintage ’65 single-coil pickups in the neck, bridge, and middle.
-With the 5-way pickup selector switch, you’ll be able to explore tons of tones from the true ’65.
-It’s lightweight with a resonant body to extract full tonal characteristics of a solid-body electric guitar.
+It features Tim Shaw Designed ’60s Thinline Telecaster Single-coil pickups in the neck, and bridge.
+With the 3-way pickup selector switch, you’ll be able to explore tons of tones from the true ’65.
+It’s lightweight with a resonant body to extract full tonal characteristics of a semi-hollow body electric guitar.

 - Guitar is nice with consistent pickups